jerith/Platform-Guild/index.rst

 Some of the linked source code or other associated documents might not be.

-Some effort has been taken to make the surrounding prose in these instances self-contained enough to understand.
+Some effort has been expended to make the surrounding prose in these instances understandable in isolation.